Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 Yeah.

-Um I'm sick of living in this small apartment because I've been locked in it for a year.
+I'm sick of living in this small apartment because I've been locked in it for a year.

-And now they're looking at two.
+And now they're looking at the banks too.

-I mean, when they get loaded when they get pumped full of cash from the central bank because of various stimulus packages, and they have nowhere to put the money, they're more likely to just give out mortgages because even if the homeowner defaults on the mortgage, if the value of the home is greater, then there's very little low risk.
+I mean, when they get loaded, when they get pumped full of cash from the central bank because of various stimulus packages and they have nowhere to put the money, they're more likely to just give out mortgages because even if the homeowner defaults on the mortgage, if the value of the home is greater, then there's very little low risk.

-Uh unless, of course, the value of the home collapses, right?
+Unless, of course, the value of the home collapses, right?

-Even even if the value of the home collapses, they get bailed out.
+So this is why, well, it's even if the value of the home collapses, they get bailed out.

-So it's a it's all the way across the board.
+So it's a, it's all the way across the board.

-It's a I mean, it's a like it's a case study in moral hazard.
+It's a, I mean, it's a like, it's a case study in moral hazard.

-You have absolute definitional moral hazard across the board from the banking sector because they are able to borrow money for free, lend it out for little, and Yeah, I mean, this it's it's a recipe for disaster, like guaranteed recipe for disaster.
+You have absolute definitional moral hazard across the board from the banking sector because they are able to borrow money for free, lend it up for little.

 You cannot have starter homes that are at three quarters of a million dollars.